Up to 60% off sofas & mattresses — limited‑time deals.

 • Write a one-page spec: traffic, dwell time, cleaners, user mix, and layout constraints

-• Choose a seat profile that supports mobility (moderate depth, supportive cushion, some arms)
+• Choose a seat profile that supports mobility with moderate depth, supportive cushions, and at least some arms

-• Lock upholstery and seam strategy based on cleaning and spill risk, then pick the aesthetic
+• Lock the upholstery and seam strategy based on cleaning and spill risk, then choose the look

-• Verify safety/health documentation that matches your venue and risk tolerance
+• Verify safety and health documentation that matches your venue and risk tolerance

 Reception seating layout ideas for small lobbies

-Use fewer pieces with clearer circulation: one “anchor” sofa plus two movable chairs often outperforms a bulky sectional when people are constantly passing through.
+Use fewer pieces and keep circulation clean.
+One anchor sofa plus two movable chairs usually works better than an oversized sectional when people are constantly passing through.

 How to choose lobby chairs that pair with the sofa

-Mix one firmer, higher seat option with the sofa so guests who struggle with low seating still have a comfortable choice.
+Pair the sofa with at least one firmer, higher seat so guests who struggle with low seating still have a comfortable option.

 Best upholstery for hotel lobbies with food and drinks

-Prioritize cleanability and snag resistance first; then use pattern and mid-tone color to disguise inevitable drips and scuffs.
+Prioritize cleanability and snag resistance first, then use pattern and mid-tone color to hide routine drips and scuffs.

 Waiting room seating for clinics and infection control

-Favor simpler surfaces, fewer seams, and materials that tolerate disinfectants; align seating choices with documented cleaning protocols.
+Favor simpler surfaces, fewer seams, and materials that can handle disinfectants; line the furniture choice up with the cleaning protocol you actually use.

 FAQs